Alfred Shrapnell Bailes: Politics

 Bailes served as mayor of the City of Sandhurst (later renamed Bendigo) from 1883 to 1884.
-He was elected to the Victorian Legislative Assembly at the 1886 election, unexpectedly defeating former government minister Angus Mackay to become of the three MPs for the seat of Sandhurst.
+He was elected to the Victorian Legislative Assembly at the 1886 election, unexpectedly defeating former government minister Angus Mackay to become one of the three MPs for the seat of Sandhurst.
 He was defeated at the 1894 election but re-elected in 1897.
 Bailes was also re-elected to the Bendigo City Council in 1897, despite an attempt by his defeated opponent to have his election declared invalid.
 It was claimed that he was unable to stand for council as his house was in his wife's name and only ratepayers could stand for election, but the Supreme Court ruled he was a valid candidate.
 Bailes transferred to the new parliamentary seat of Bendigo East at the 1904 election, serving until his defeat in 1907 by the Australian Labor Party (ALP) candidate.

 In 1886, Bailes publicly stated that Australia should become a federated republic after the death of Queen Victoria.
-His remarks were controversial and he was even challenged to a duel by a fellow MP, eventually making a public apology.
+His remarks were controversial, and he was even challenged to a duel by a fellow MP, eventually making a public apology.
 A meeting was subsequently called at the Bendigo Town Hall with the intent of denouncing Bailes and proclaiming the city's loyalty to the monarchy.
 However, the meeting was disrupted by "hundreds of youths and young men" who interrupted the crowd's attempts to sing "God Save the Queen" with boos and hisses.
 Around 2,000 people also gathered outside the town hall, "many booing mention of the Prince of Wales and cheering for Bailes".